PradipKafleDev/20projects-20days-DOM-manipulation/README.md

 ## About The Project

-✅ This repo consists of 20 project which i have complete in 20days which cover the cover understanding of dom manipulation
+✅ This repo consists of 20 project which i have complete in 20days which cover the core understanding of dom manipulation

 Key Features: